zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Fetching

+!!!
+Info "Why"
-I would like to get updates from the remote but I don't want to update my code yet.
+    - I would like to get updates from the remote but I don't want to update my code yet.

 ```sh
 git fetch